-The first triathlon specific wetsuit was developed in the late 80s when Ironman athlete Dan Empfield set about creating a suit that would help him swim faster through the water and also out of transition.
-Triathlon wetsuits have come a long way over the last 40 years with technology continually innovating design and what’s possible.
+Triathlon wetsuits started being developed in the late 80s by Ironman athlete Dan Empfield.
+He set about creating a suit that would help him swim faster through the water and also out of transition.
+Triathlon wetsuits have come a long way over the last 40 years, with technology continually innovating design and what’s possible.

 Wetsuits were first developed for diving and water-sports, designed to provide warmth in the water.
 Traditional wetsuits are generally thicker for added insulation with a tougher, more rugged outer to cope with the wear and tear.
 The thicker neoprene is quite restrictive and difficult to remove but this isn’t as crucial a design feature.